ChristopherLi05/CSC207-Project/README.md

 # CSC207 - Mahjong Score Trainer

-A simple Mahjong Score Trainer that includes a score calculator, a training mode, and a puzzle rush mode.
+A simple Mahjong Score Trainer that includes a score calculator, a puzzle rush mode, and a leaderboard.

 ## Group Members